top of page

 This book serves as a factual, accessible resource for families, advocates, educators, and anyone interested in understanding the origins and growth of Moebius Syndrome Awareness Day.

-Available on Amazon (Paperback & Kindle)
+Available on Amazon Book (Paperback)

 Voices from the Moebius Community: An Anthology Volume 1